Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-In Speech and Debate, what you say matters—but how you deliver it often matters more.
-Judges and audiences are constantly reading your nonverbal cues, whether they realize it or not.
+In Speech and Debate, what you say matters, but how you deliver it often matters more.
+Judges and audiences constantly read your nonverbal cues, whether they realize it or not.
 Your body language communicates confidence, credibility, and emotional connection before you even finish your first sentence.
-That's why tournaments reward speakers who master the physical performance of their arguments, not just the intellectual content.
+Tournaments reward speakers who master the physical performance of their arguments, not just the intellectual content.

-You're being tested on your ability to command attention, reinforce your message visually, and adapt to your audience in real time.
+You're being evaluated on your ability to command attention, reinforce your message visually, and adapt to your audience in real time.
 The techniques below fall into key categories: establishing presence, expressing meaning, managing space, and building connection.
-Don't just memorize a list of "do this, don't do that"—understand what each technique accomplishes and when to deploy it strategically.
+Don't just memorize a list of dos and don'ts.
+Understand what each technique accomplishes and when to deploy it strategically.

 These foundational techniques create your baseline impression.
 Before you argue anything, your body is already telling the room whether you're worth listening to.
 Presence is about occupying space confidently and signaling that you belong there.

-Compare: Posture vs. Stance—both establish presence, but posture is static (how you hold yourself) while stance involves your foundation and movement patterns.
-In extemporaneous speaking, strong posture matters most; in Lincoln-Douglas cross-ex, how you move and stand while engaging your opponent becomes equally critical.
+Compare: Posture vs. Stance.
+Both establish presence, but posture is static (how you hold your upper body) while stance involves your foundation and movement patterns.
+In extemporaneous speaking, strong posture matters most because you're often behind a podium.
+In Lincoln-Douglas cross-ex, how you move and stand while engaging your opponent becomes equally critical.

 These techniques amplify your verbal content.
-Think of them as the visual soundtrack to your speech—they reinforce, emphasize, and sometimes communicate what words alone cannot.
+Think of them as the visual layer of your speech.
+They reinforce, emphasize, and sometimes communicate what words alone cannot.

 How you use the physical environment communicates power, intimacy, and awareness.
-Proxemics—the study of spatial relationships—is often overlooked, but skilled debaters use space as another persuasive tool.
+Proxemics is the study of how spatial relationships affect communication.
+It's often overlooked, but skilled debaters use space as another persuasive tool.

-Compare: Proxemics vs. open positioning—proxemics is about distance (how far you are from others), while body positioning is about orientation (how you're holding yourself regardless of distance).
+Compare: Proxemics vs. open positioning.
+Proxemics is about distance (how far you are from others), while body positioning is about orientation (how you hold yourself regardless of distance).
 You can stand close to an opponent but still seem closed off, or stand far from judges while maintaining open, inviting body language.
+They work on different axes, and the strongest speakers control both.

 These techniques focus on the relationship between you and your audience.
 They're especially critical in persuasive events and cross-examination, where likability and trust directly influence how your arguments land.